 The User Interface testing for iOS apps provides the way to find and interact with the actual UI of the app, verify that all UI element characteristics are designed and implemented correctly, and navigate through the UI element hierarchy for an app.

 What is XCUITest and how are UI tests done with Xcode for iOS app testing?
 The UI tests use XCTest framework as a basis, as well as UIAccessibility.
 UIAccessibility is integrated with UIKit and AppKit and provides an API for UI behavior tuning and what is used externally from the app/tests.
-Do not miss this complete XCTest ebook to get started with this iOS’s hot framework.

 As XCTest and UI test recorder is an integral part of Xcode, setting up and implementing UI tests with it is pretty straightforward.
 Even using Xcode Server and xcodebuild is an option to use.